commoncriteria/bluetooth/README.md

 [![QuickBuild](https://github.com/commoncriteria/bluetooth/actions/workflows/quick_build.yml/badge.svg)](https://commoncriteria.github.io/bluetooth)
 [![GitHub issues Open](https://img.shields.io/github/issues/commoncriteria/bluetooth.svg?maxAge=2592000)](https://github.com/commoncriteria/bluetooth/issues)

-This repository hosts the draft version of the Protection Profile for BluetoothQ based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/QQQQ/QQQQ-esr.html) for this technology class of products.
+This repository hosts the draft version of the Protection Profile for Bluetooth based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/bluetooth/bluetooth-esr.html) for this technology class of products.
 This repository is used to facilitate collaboration and development on the draft document.
 See the [release](#Release-Version) section if you are looking for the officially released version for evaluations.
-A list of products that have passed evaluation against this Protection Profile can be found [here](QQQQ).

 ## Draft Version